 1. Not everything that can be counted counts, and not everything that counts can be counted.

 Even though we’ve included this as an inspirational Albert Einstein quote for kids, it’s unclear if Einstein really ever said it.
 Many attribute this quote to Einstein, but others attribute it to William Bruce Cameron.

 Either way, it’s an insightful quote and a bit of a brain teaser for kids – one that will help them consider what really matters in life.

 2. A person who never made a mistake, never tried anything new.

 If your child is struggling with perfectionism or scared of making mistakes, this is the perfect reminder!
-When we try something new, push our own boundaries, or strive to become better at something, it’s not uncommon to make mistakes along the way.
+When we try something new, push our own boundaries, develop our skills, or strive to become better at something, it’s not uncommon to make mistakes along the way.

 Those mistakes are something to be celebrated, not feel ashamed of!

 The full quote is actually, “Imagination is everything.
 It is the preview of life’s coming attractions.”
 However, we thought this was a bit too complicated for kids, especially very young children.

 If you’re looking for some inspirational nursery art to hang above your baby’s crib, it’s hard to go wrong with this – one of our favorite and simplest Albert Einstein quotes for kids!

 4. Curiosity has its own reason for existing.